The ServiceControl remotes feature can be used to upgrade a ServiceControl installation without taking it offline.

 Although both ServiceControl Audit instances ingest messages from the audit queue, each message only ends up in a single instance.
 The ServiceControl Error instance queries both transparently.

-Disable audit queue management on the old instance
+Disable audit queue ingestion on the old instance

 On the original audit instance machine: